MicMod/MicMod/README.md

 ### Hello everyone <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 My name is Michał Modzelewski.
-I'm studying at Warsaw University of Technology for my Bachelor of Science in Aerospace Engineering.
-Since last year I have started developing in the field of machine learning.
+I'm studying at Warsaw University of Technology for my Master of Science in Aerospace Engineering.
+I work as a software engineer ROS/C++/Python.
+In addition to robots programming, I'm also interested in machine learning and investing.

 ### 🔧 Technologies & Tools